Maca-roni/Daily-Tracker-With-Database/README.md

 <div align="center">
   <h1>🌿 Stardew Well-Being Farm</h1>
-  <p><em>A cozy personal tracker for habits, mood, tasks and journaling — Stardew-styled.</em></p>
+  <p><em>A cozy personal tracker for habits, mood, tasks and journaling, Stardew-styled.</em></p>
 </div>

 ---

 ## Overview

-Welcome to the Stardew Well-Being Farm — a small single-user Flask app that helps you track daily mood, cultivate habits, manage tasks, and keep a farm journal.
+Welcome to the Stardew Well-Being Farm, a small single-user Flask app that helps you track daily mood, cultivate habits, manage tasks, and keep a farm journal.
 The UI is intentionally styled with a pixel / Stardew-inspired theme, with calm colors and playful icons to make habit-building feel like tending a virtual farm. 🌾

 - Mood tracking with energy levels and notes
 - Habit garden with simple logging